 The following resources all help you stay connected while on the road.
 How much you do so is up to each traveler.
 We understand that many take a trip like this to be able to unplug and get away from the chaos that is the daily, working life of most of the world’s citizens.
 But after that first month or two on the road, you may start to feel a little homesick or get a bout of travel burnout, so be sure you know of all the ways to keep in touch.
 For traveling families, you may want to educate yourself about all the available options before telling the family – that way you can you show the concerned grandparents all the ways you can stay in touch while gone.

-There’s an entire generation who relies on email only for school and work purposes, instead using social media sites like Facebook, Twitter, and Google+ to stay in touch.
-With a quick sentence or two and a quick upload of a picture, and everyone you are friends with, your followers, or your circles can see where you are and what you’re doing.
+If this was 10-15 years ago, email would have been the best way to keep in touch, but now there’s an entire generation who relies on email only for school and work purposes, instead using social media sites like Snapchat, Facebook, Twitter, and Instagram to stay in touch.
+With a quick sentence or two and a quick upload of a picture, and everyone you are connected with can see where you are and what you’re doing.
 Much easier than sending out an email to everyone you know.

 In addition to letting everyone know what you’re doing and where you’re at, social media is great for staying in touch with people you meet on the road and getting information about the place you’re currently visiting or what’s next on the itinerary.
 Just arrived in Bangkok and need a place to stay, ask Twitter, and chances are you’ll have a bunch of suggestions within minutes.
 There’s nothing better than social media to get up to the minute suggestions, reviews, and tips for traveling.

-Traveling with your own computer is always nice, and if you are doing so, Skyping will be that much easier as you can do it anywhere there’s an internet connection.
-It’s nice to have privacy to make calls back home, and your own computer will allow you to do that.
-But even if you don’t have your own laptop, netbook, or tablet device, most internet cafes, hostels, and hotels have Skype installed on their computers.
-Many provide headsets as well, so getting in touch via Skype really is a cinch.
-It’s a great way not only to talk to loved ones but see them, too.
+Using Skype/FaceTime/Google Hangouts are a great way not only to talk to loved ones but see them, too.
 If you have any young babies in your family or group of friends, it’s pretty awesome to be able to see them grow, literally, as you are gone.
 And if you are the ones with the babies and kids, your family (especially grandma and grandpa) will be ecstatic to be able to see and talk to the kids as you travel.

-Skype is about as easy as it gets when it comes to installation and set-up, but if you really want to make sure friends and family are going to use it to stay in touch while you are gone, then offer to set it up for them.
+If you really want to make sure friends and family are going to use a site like Skype or FaceTime to stay in touch while you are gone, then offer to set it up for them.
 Show them how it works, make a few test calls before you leave (there is a bit of a learning curve to talking on Skype), and verify that the people you are really going to want to talk to regularly are comfortable using it.
 When you’re on the other side of the world and the time difference is huge, make sure you set up times to call instead of just calling out of the blue.
 If you’re feeling a bit of homesickness, there’s nothing better than being able to look forward to a call home.

 Start a blog